Automate the Shutdown and Startup of your Azure VMs

 - Per minute billing

-– Quick to Scale (up or down)
+- Quick to build, deploy, and scale (up or down)

 To save time and money, especially with virtual machines that aren’t required to operate outside regular business hours (for example, development and test VMs), having the ability to automate a scheduled shutdown and power back on of your virtual machines is crucial.
 Here’s how to get started: